The Living With Change Center For Gender Health at Cincinnati Children’s Hospital

 While there are similar institutions on the West Coast, and some large operations in New England, this leaves the Midwest and the South drastically underserved.
 Cincinnati represents a cultural nexus, a border city where multiple ideologies, cultures, and beliefs merge–bringing such a center to the region can enact real change while providing key resources to those in an area where, otherwise, no other help exists.

 Building on Success

 The Transgender Health Center at Cincinnati Children’s is renowned for holistic care for those ages 5-24, but its impact is severely limited by resources.
 It’s a great foundation to build from, and the need is there.
 By expanding on this existing structure, we can immediately serve the hundreds of families stuck on a waiting list for care, and grow the practice to help every child who needs medical assistance and more.

 What We Have Accomplished Thus Far

 With the Cicchinelli’s generous personal donation of $2million there have been increased resources allocated to the formerly transgender clinic at Cincinnati Children’s, and established it as a Center.
 Dr. Lee Ann Conard, the primary care physician for the now designated Center, is now spending over 100% of her time in care of trans patients, where previously she spent less than 24hrs a week.
 The center was also able to hire a trans care navigator to help patients and their families with their journey through the healthcare process.
-The Living With Change Center has placed a focus on fellows with an interest in LGBTQ+ health and has acquired such a fellow for the program beginning July 2019.
+The Living With Change Center has placed a focus on fellows with an interest in transgender youth health and has acquired such a fellow for the program.